 Clutter on carpets is an obvious problem, and tidy walkways are less likely to result in falls.
 Keeping your carpets as clean and well-maintained as possible is one of the best ways to help prevent against accidents and falls in the home.

-You have the option of whether you wish to stay on top of this job by taking care of it regularly, or whether you wish to approach it longer term — like, for example, with a ‘deep clean’ and declutter on a monthly basis.
+You have the option of whether you wish to stay on top of this job by taking care of it regularly, or whether you wish to approach it longer term — like with a ‘deep clean’ and declutter on a monthly basis, perhaps.

 Many people choose to hire a cleaning professional for extra help and to save time.
 This can be an investment in your health and safety, as well as helping your home to look immaculate.

 Danger #2: Sickness

 The home should be a place of safety and security.
 With our lives becoming busier than ever in recent times, it is increasingly important that we can retreat to our homes for sanctuary.

 But if not properly cared for, the home itself can be a cause of sickness.
 Did you know that some of the most harmful bacteria and viruses which we encounter come from within the home?